ljwagerfield/ljwagerfield.github.io/customer-validation.md

     -   Acceptable to build separate MVPs aimed at getting feedback on individual assumptions.

+    -   Riskiest part is not correctly identifying what's riskiest.

 -   Delay prevents startups from getting the feedback they need.

 -   Just enough for customer to visualise solution.